Measuring marketing performance

 For example, suppose you have traffic from Facebook and DuckDuckGo.
 If you sort the report by Sessions, then only the order of Facebook and DuckDuckGo will change within each reporting category.

-For information about the marketing reports in the Analytics section, see Marketing reports.
-If you want to view reports on the results of your marketing campaigns that use third-party marketing apps, then see Marketing activity reports.
+For information about the marketing reports in the Analytics section, refer to Marketing reports.
+To view reports on the results of your marketing campaigns that use third-party marketing apps, refer to Marketing activity reports.

 Sales and orders attributed to marketing

-In the Marketing Summary, you can see the amount of sales and sessions attributed to marketing activities.
+In the Marketing Summary, you can view the amount of sales and sessions attributed to marketing activities.
 To get more specific data, click View report.

 The following reports and data models are available to help you understand sales and orders attributed to marketing activities in greater detail: